Modified rational six vertex model on a rectangular lattice : new formula, homogeneous and thermodynamic limits: Conclusion

 \section{Conclusion}

-Thanks to the method developed by Foda and Wheeler \cite{Foda2012} for the partial domain wall, based on computations using the determinant properties, we have found a new expression \eqref{newformulaZ} for the partition function of the XXX six vertex model with general boundary conditions, introduced in \cite{Belliard2024}.
+Thanks to the method developed by Foda and Wheeler \cite{Foda2012} for the pDWBC, based on computations using the determinant properties, we have found a new expression \eqref{newformulaZ} for the partition function of the MR6V model, introduced in \cite{Belliard2024}.

-This new expression has enabled us to compute the homogeneous limit of this model, using the historical technique of the Taylor expansion, introduced in \cite{Izergin1992}.
+This new expression has enabled us to compute the homogeneous limit of this model, using the historical technique with the Taylor expansion, introduced in \cite{Izergin1992}.
 Then, we have computed the thermodynamic limit in two cases.
 In the case of the infinite lattice (limits in both directions), using some computations of \cite{Korepin2000}, we have found that the free energy of the system and the linked physical characteristics depend on the parameter $\beta$ \eqref{defbeta}, in other words, on the boundary conditions.
 However, our asymptotic approximation \eqref{ZetF} may miss important effects for strong boundary fields and other orders should be considered.

-These results have to be generalized to the trigonometric six vertex model, related to the XXZ spin chain, and further to the elliptic case, related to the eight vertex model.
+These results have to be generalized to the trigonometric (XXZ) six vertex model and further to the eight vertex model, related to the XYZ spin chain.
 The key step is to consider the MABA in these cases to find the associated Bethe vectors, that allows us to obtain an algebraic expression of the partition function for general boundary conditions.
 The existence of the elliptic and trigonometric source identities \cite{Motegi2024a}, in the theory of multivariable special functions, strengthens our belief that there exists formulae of these partition functions in terms of Bethe vectors for trigonometric and elliptic cases.
 Indeed, the authors make a link between the Modified Izergin determinant in the rational case and the rational source identity.
-Moreover, a formula already exists for the elliptic SOS model with DWBC \cite{Galleas2018,Pakuliak2008,Rosengren2008} (this model is very close to the 8 vertex ones).
+Moreover, a formula already exists for the elliptic SOS model with DWBC \cite{Galleas2018,Pakuliak2008,Rosengren2008} (this model is very close to the eight vertex ones).

 Moreover, we suppose that the physical results in the thermodynamic limit will be more interesting.
 In itself, the results might depend on the boundary conditions.
 Furthermore, for DWBC, the free energy in the thermodynamic limit depends on the phase of the system (see \cite{Korepin2000,ZinnJustin2000}), phases depending on the anisotropy of the system.
 In particular, for the anti-ferroelectric phase and at zero temperature limit, it appears an arctic curve that separate the central disordered phase of the four ordered corners.
 This arctic curve appears also for other boundary conditions (for pDWBC, reflective end ... see for example \cite{Lyberg2018} for numerical results and graphics).